Colectomy

 - Damage to nearby organs

-- Scarring of the connection between intestine and rectum, which can cause a blockage
+- Scarring of the connection between the intestine and the rectum, which can cause a blockage

 This is not a complete list of risks associated with colectomy.